In like a lion, out like a lamb. That’s what they say about the weather in March, and I suspect that’ll hold true this year.

 - Horseradish roots – these can be invasive!
 It’s a good idea to plant them in a very large container sunk into the ground to control their roaming.

 Vegetables & Annuals

-Remember that any veggie sown or transplanted out in March will be happier and give better results under a vented cloche kept in place through May.
+Remember that any veggie sown or transplanted out in March will be happier and give better results under a vented cloche kept in place through mid-April or May.
 Make sure to prevent heat build-up by venting during the day, especially if it’s sunny!
-Also keep the ground moist enough to assist germination.
+Keep the ground moist enough to assist germination.

-- Peas & Favas –I started my peas and favas inside in mid February.
-(How to Sow Peas in Guttering) I’ll be transplanting those asap and sowing more directly outside.
+- Peas & Favas –I started my first batch of peas and favas inside in early February and transplanted those out a week or so ago.
+(How to Sow Peas in Guttering).
+I’ll be sowing more peas directly outside soon.